electronics-and-drives/ml2tikz/README.md

 ` bSplitLayers `

-If this parameter is true, additional *tikzpictures* will be created, which contain only single layers.
+If this parameter is true, additional *tikzpicture* will be created, which contain only single layers.

 ` bMake `